-Perchance we may be asked how our Canadian cities compare in growth with Cincinnati, or St. Louis?
+Perchance we may be asked how our Canadian cities compare in growth with Cincinnati, or Saint Louis?
 Very favourably, we reply, as the following statistics prove:-

-The population of Cincinnati was in 1850,-when it reached 115,590,-about twelve times its amount in 1820, thirty years before, when it numbered 9642-[World's Progress, p.
-245];-while Toronto had, in the same year, 1850, eighteen times its population in 1817-that is 33 years before; and has now, 1852, over twentyfive and a-half times.
+The population of Cincinnati was in 1850,-when it reached 115,590,-about twelve times its amount in 1820, (thirty years before,) when it numbered 9,642-[World's Progress, p.
+245];-while Toronto had, in the same year (1850) eighteen times its population in 1817-that is, 33 years before; and has now (1852) ever twenty-five and a-half times.

 Davis's "Half Century" (p.
-29) reports Cincinnati at only 82,000 -nearly 24,000 less than the statement we have adopted.
+29) reports Cincinnati at only 82,000-nearly 24,000 less than the statement we have adopted.
 We have given the larger number, because being professedly taken from the census of 1850, we suppose it the more correct; and because too we would do our neighbour full justice.

-Saint Louis contained in 1820, 4597 inhabitants; and in 1850.
-70,000-a trifle over fifteen times the previous number.
+Saint Louis contained in 1820, 4,597 inhabitants; and in 1850, 70,000-a trifle over fifteen times the previous number.
 Toronto, as we have seen, had in the latter year, eighteen times its population in 1817.

-During the last thirty years our growth has thus, in its rate, exceeded that of both these cities, which among those of the West hold first rank; as it has also done that of Detroit, which in the interval in question shows an advance of nearly fourteen times (from 1422 to 21,057) against seventeen times in three years more.
+During the last thirty years our growth has thus, in its rate, exceeded that of both these cities, which among those of the west hold first rank.

-To the specimens already given of rise in the value of land in the rural districts, we add a few illustrative of what has been taking place in the towns and cities.
+To the specimens already given of rise in the value of land in the rural districts, we add a few illustrative of what has been taking place in the towns and cities:

-In 1840, the Government paid £19,000 for 32 acres of land in

-Kingston; part of a lot of 100 acres which had cost the party from whom the purchase was made £500.
-Bishop Macdonnell paid, in 1816, £500 for 11 acres in the same city.
+In 1840, the Government paid £19,000 for 32 acres of land in Kingston; part of a lot of 100 acres which had cost the party from whom the purchase was made £500.
+Bishop Macdonnell paid, in 1816, £500 for 1d acres in the same city.
 The front portion of the block was laid out in 1840, in quarter acre lots, which brought from £160 to £250 a-piece.

 Perhaps it may be said that land in Kingston had, at the time in question, an undue value given it by the circumstance of the city's being made the seat of government.
-Be it so; Brantford has never been the seat of government: yet two lots in Colborne Street, which cost originally £10 for sixty-six feet, were sold last summer-the one for £25, the other £30 per foot.
+Be it so; Brantford has never been the seat of government; yet two lots in Colborne Street, which cost originally £10 for sixty-six feet, were sold last summer-the one for £25, the other £30 per foot.
 A lot was pointed out to me last autumn, in one of the second or third rate streets in London, for which I was told from £7 10s. to £9, could easily be got.